Small Business Website Costs

 Website Builders for eCommerce

 Creating an online store is more complicated than creating a content website.
-But these top 3 website builders can make it easier for you.
+These top 3 website builders can make it easier.

 Website Builders for Content

 These website builders focus on content management.
-You can publish blogs, podcasts, news articles, etc. more easily with their help.
+They help you publish blogs, podcasts, news articles, and more.

 Website Builders for Business

-Sometimes your website is not for selling products online or publishing content.
-You might want to use it to get more clients or showcase your projects.
+Sometimes, your website isn't for selling products online or publishing content.
+You might want to use it to get more clients or showcase your best projects.

 Costs of Hiring a Professional: $1,500 to $15,000